Fane had been staring at the ceiling so long his eyes felt like knuckles. By now he knew every fissure, every mildewed spot like the back of his hand.

-He looked straight at Nicu then like he hadn’t lost nearly five pints of blood, ‘Don’t try and argue with me boy.
-I know what I saw even if they tried to drug, burn, and beat it, out of me.
+He looked straight at Fane then like he hadn’t lost nearly five pints of blood.
+‘I know what I saw.
+Even if they tried to drug, burn, and beat it out of me.
 I know what happened.
 I see it in my dreams.’

-Nicu held his hands up; palms out.
+Fane held his hands up, palms out.

-‘Thanks for listening boy, I needed to get that off my chest one last time.
+‘I needed to get that off my chest one last time.
 I told them all before they chucked me in the nuthouse.
-They couldn’t shut me up though, now you can tell them too.’
+They couldn’t shut me up though.
+Now you can tell people too.’

 ‘Got you, that’ll do nicely.’

-‘Enough for a decent breakfast, spasibo tovarisch.’
+‘Enough for a decent breakfast.’

-Nicu could feel the nubs of embroidery under his fingers as he pulled them free.
+Fane could feel the nubs of embroidery under his fingers as he pulled them free.
 He had to be sure.